Peltodoris fellowsi Kay & Young,

 |Maximum size: about 51 mm

 is a firm, snow white dorid with black rhinophores and gills.
 Its

-firm texture and lack of a brown marginal line distinguish it from Ardeadoris scottjohnsoni.
+firm texture and lack of a pale gold marginal line distinguish it from Ardeadoris scottjohnsoni.

 is a moderately common dorid that may be found resting under ledges or

 on shaded cliffs at depths of 3-24 m (10-80 ft).
 It occurs at